Notre Dame QuarkNet Center

 The Notre Dame QuarkNet Center at the University of Notre Dame was established in 1999.
 QuarkNet is a nation-wide program that pairs university faculty with high school teachers and students to perform summer research related to physics, astronomy, chemistry, and biology.
 Along with Notre Dame, QuarkNet centers are sponsored by dozens of other universities.
 The Notre Dame QuarkNet Center is regarded as a flagship center for the program.
 The program was started by particle physicists associated with Fermilab in Illinois and CERN in Switzerland and has been sponsored by the National Science Foundation (NSF) and the United States Department of Energy (DoE).

+In July, 2026, a letter was sent to QuarkNet teachers asking them to contact their elected representatives in the U.S. House of Representatives and the U.S. Senate and ask them to support the reinstatement of funding for the national QuarkNet program.
+Funding for the program ended in August of 2026.

 1997 to early 2000s

 Randal Ruchti and Patrick Mooney

 In 1997, professor Randal Ruchti of the University of Notre Dame began efforts to teach particle physics to local high school students in the South Bend, Indiana community.
 In particular, he wanted to link students to experiments being conducted at Fermi National Accelerator Laboratory in Illinois and the Large Hadron Collider (LHC) in Switzerland.
 Ruchti had also been selected as a United States educator coordinator for the LHC.
 Ruchti engaged young people with demonstrations at the annual Science Alive event hosted by the South Bend Public Library.
 Ruchti approached a former Physics graduate student, Patrick Mooney of the Trinity School at Greenlawn, about starting science outreach at Trinity and eventually the greater community.
 Ruchti and Mooney had worked on the D-Zero project that discovered the top quark at Fermilab in 1995.
 Mooney stated "We want to see if we can forge some cooperative effort that will fit into the high school's program".
 These early efforts of Ruchti and Mooney would eventually find fruition in the national QuarkNet program.